 Step 4: SWOT analyses: FGW from the perspective of internal and external stakeholders.

 Step 5: Formulation of strategic goals and decisions

 Step 6: Drafting of the Strategic Plan and feedback to stakeholders.

-The Steering Group will formulate the strategic goals and decisions based on external and internal developments, analyses and input gathered from the organisation and environment.
-Working groups and teams that have already started developing a vision on a particular theme will be asked to start preparing text for the plan.
-The writing process will also start in this phase.
+The Steering Committee will formulate the strategic goals and decisions based on external and internal developments, analyses and input gathered from the organisation and environment.
+Working groups and teams that have already started developing a vision on a particular theme are asked to start preparing a text for the plan.
+We will have already started writing and rewriting at the end of this phase.
 Strategic goals and decisions will be shared with the work groups and stakeholders; they will also be asked to provide feedback.